 In 2015, the Port Commission approved an ENA with Teatro ZinZanni and a financial partner, operating together as TZK Broadway, LLC, for the lease and development of Seawall Lots 323 and 324.
-The project includes a dinner-theater, a maximum 200-room, 40-foot high boutique hotel, an approximately 14,000-square foot privately-financed public park, and ancillary uses.
+The project includes a dinner-theater, a maximum 200-room, 40-foot-high boutique hotel, an approximately 14,000-square foot privately-financed public park, and ancillary uses.
+This project has been further refined through the entitlement process and its hotel component room count is now 192.
 The Port Commission and the Board of Supervisors both endorsed a non-binding term sheet for the project in 2016.
-The developer has added a new financial partner, secured project entitlements, and sought building permit and construction financing.
-Due to the impact of the COVID-19 pandemic on the hospitality industry, the project timeline now anticipates construction and completion in 2024.
+On September 10, 2019, pursuant to Resolution 19-36, the Port Commission approved the proposed lease for this project.
+On January 14, 2020, the Board of Supervisors adopted Resolution No. 05-20, approving the proposed lease as well.
+The developer has secured project entitlements, and it is currently seeking building permit and construction financing.
+Due to the impact of the pandemic on the hospitality industry, the project timeline now anticipates construction to start by early 2022 with completion by 2023 or 2024.